Orka3/Solution-Challenge-2022-Sharvet/README.md

 </p>

 ## 📢How to Install?
-1. <a id="raw-url" href="https://raw.githubusercontent.com/Orka3/Solution-Challenge-2022-Sharvet/master/app-release.apk">Download APK</a>
+1. <a id="raw-url" href="https://raw.githubusercontent.com/Orka3/Solution-Challenge-2022-Sharvet/master/app-release.apk">Download APK</a> and Open apk in Android Studio or Android phone.
+2. git clone and install flutter, connet the emulator or android phone, run it.
 ## 💡Outline
 ### 1) Project Outline
 Sharvet is the app that contributes to reducing carbon footprints by exchanging food waste into sustainable resources.